 Mammograms screen for breast cancer.
 The breast is compressed between plates to take x-ray images.
 These screenings are important for older women, but younger women should stay on top of checking their own breasts for lumps and other changes.

 Over the age of 50, it is recommended to have the screening every two years.
-If you have a family history of breast cancer, speak to your doctor to see when they think you should begin checked.
+If you have a family history of breast cancer, speak to your doctor to see when they think you should begin checking.

 After the age of 65, all women should start getting screened for osteoporosis with a bone density test.
-If you have osteoporosis risk factors, such as a low body weight or multiple fractures, start getting screened earlier.
+If you have osteoporosis risk factors, such as low body weight or multiple fractures, start getting screened earlier.
 Older women are most likely to be affected by osteoporosis, so don’t skip the tests.

 To check for diabetes or pre-diabetes, you should get your blood glucose checked every three years after the age of 45.
 Normal tests can deliver varying results, but some results will be able to give your doctor an idea of your diabetes risk.
-If you’re obese or have a family history of diabetes, you should be sure to get this test, and consider getting the tests earlier or more often.
+If you’re obese or have a family history of diabetes, you should be sure to get this test and consider getting the tests earlier or more often.

 As well as getting these tests, you should always be responsible for your own health.
 Never miss a doctor’s appointment and monitor your own health.
 Collaboration